sdrap/sdrap.github.io/workshop/workshop-2018-05.md

 :   903

 **Contact:**
 :   The workshop is organized by the Chinese Academy of Research for Finance (CAFR/SAIF) in Shanghai.
-For any question do not hesitate to contact [Samuel Drapeau](mailto:sdrapeau@saif.sjtu.edu.cn).
+For any question do not hesitate to contact [CAFR](mailto:cafr@saif.sjtu.edu.cn) or [Samuel Drapeau](mailto:sdrapeau@saif.sjtu.edu.cn).

 **Program:**
 :